 - Increase retention or decrease employee turnover (60%)

 - Increase morale (58%)

 - Improve organizational culture (52%)

 - Support becoming/remaining an employer of choice (39%)

 - Provide line of sight to company goals (26%)

 Your own priorities will depend largely on the type of organization you’re developing the recognition program for, intrinsically tied to your strategic goals and the core values defined as part of your culture.
 Whatever these goals are, make sure you write down clearly your recognition objectives to help ensure consistent alignment as you move forward to implementation.

-These should also be goals which are measurable, and once you have defined the metrics by which you wish to track your recognition program, make sure these are inputted into your performance management software (LINK STAFF CIRCLE) and shared with the appropriate managers and HR leaders tasked with supervising the program.
+These should also be goals that are measurable, and once you have defined the metrics by which you wish to track your recognition program, make sure these are inputted into your performance management software and shared with the appropriate managers and HR leaders tasked with supervising the program.